Renaud-Dov/CheckStudents/README.md

 ## Reset the bot

 To reset the bot, use command `reset`.
 Reset command will reset admin list, put default prefix, and set language to english.
->You must be an admin
+>You must be an admin in order to execute this command

+## Activate/Desactivate bot system messages

+If you have a system messages on your server and want the bot to send a message when someone has changed bot settings, you can activate this functionality.
+This functionality is activated by default.

+> Command : `sys or sysMessages`

 ## Data pravicy

 The bot communicates with the server every time you use it.
 We only keep IDs guilds, roles with privileges, and just during a call, guilds usernames and theirs users IDs.